r0nlt/healthcare/CONTRIBUTING.md

 ## Questions?

-If you have any questions about contributing, please reach out to the project maintainer.
+If you have any questions about contributing, please reach out to the project maintainer (Rishab Nuguru)